Why I'm running for City Treasurer

 Short Biography of Mike Griffiths

-A native Southern Californian, I have lived in Torrance for 37 years.
-I’m the father of two sons, now 27 and 28, who both attended Torrance Public Schools from Kindergarten to graduation from South High.
+A native Southern Californian, I have lived in Torrance for 38 years.
+I raised two sons, who both attended Torrance Public Schools from Kindergarten to graduation from South High.
 Their participation in programs like AYSO soccer, Little League and School Band made an important difference in their lives, so I am forever grateful for this city and this community.

 I love Torrance, it’s such a great place to live.
 We have vibrant businesses, excellent schools, safe neighborhoods, and friendly people who care about our community.
 In 1986, I started my own Computer Systems and Networking business here in Torrance, which, after almost 15 years of growth, I sold in 2000, just prior to the so-called ‘dot-com’ crash.
 Being a business owner and employer has helped me understand the challenges local business owners face every day.

 Over the past 23 years, I have devoted myself to volunteer community service in an effort to give something back to this community, which has given so much to me.
 I want to see our City remain a vibrant place, a place that people want to live, work, and shop.

 I was sworn in to the Torrance City Council on August 12, 2014.
 My community service includes volunteering for the City as a Commissioner on multiple Commissions and I now serve on the boards of the Torrance-South Bay YMCA and the Torrance Salvation Army, where I am also currently the Board Chair.

 Prior to becoming a City Councilmember, I served on the Torrance Planning Commission, and previously served 8 years on the Environmental Quality and Energy Conservation Commission, the last 3 years of which I served as Chairperson.